Is A Chinese Crested Dog The Dog For Me?

 Striking, fun, unusual.
 They might be three words that originally come to mind when you think of the Chinese Crested Dog.
 And they certainly are all of those things, along with intelligent, loyal and mischievous.

-As you can see the first three reasons are behavioural based.
+As you can see the first three reasons are behaviour based.
 Chinese Crested Dogs are people centric dogs, they like to be with their person and many will develop issues including howling when left on their own for long periods.
-This is why the rescues policy is not to rehome to full time workers.
+This is why the Rescues policy is not to rehome to full time workers.

 Like many of the toy breeds Chinese Crested Dogs can be notoriously difficult to housetrain.
 You may think you’ve cracked it and then a wet, windy day will come and they will just refuse to do their business in the garden.
 Housetraining can be a long arduous business with a Chinese Crested Dog that requires lots of patience and an acceptance of sometimes going one step forward and two steps back.
 Seemingly simple changes in circumstances can also put them back.